I'm Kersten, NASM and ISSA Certified personal trainer and an overtraining recovery coach and soon-to-be certified macro nutrition coach.

 Urban Jane is a combination of old and new, ancient and modern.

-I’m a girl who trains outside, sometimes takes barefoot walks and most of the time, eats Paleo-inspired, whole, non-processed foods.
+I'm a girl who trains outside, sometimes takes barefoot walks and most of the time, eats whole, healthy foods.

-But I’m also a girl who loves her kettlebells, spends quite a bit of time on Instagram and is known for her colorful nail designs.
+But I'm also a girl who loves lifting kettlebells, drinks wine, spends quite a bit of time on Instagram and is known for her colorful nail designs.

 I'm enjoying my life by combining best from both worlds.